daGiardini/stm-esp01/README.md

 - STM32 microcontroller with HAL library
 - ESP8266 WiFi module with AT firmware v2.2.0.0 or compatible

+### ESP8266 Firmware
+This library requires ESP8266 modules with AT firmware.
+If your module doesn't have AT firmware or needs updating:
+- **Custom AT Firmware**: For updated AT binaries and flashing instructions, visit the [ESP-AT Binaries Repository](https://github.com/CytronTechnologies/esp-at-binaries/tree/main)

 ## 🛠️ Installation

 1. Clone the repository: